isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     {
         auto p = make_unique<D>();
         // ...
-    } // calls B::~B only, leaks the string
+    } // undefined behavior.
+May call B::~B only and leak the string

 ##### Note